rakutentech/ios-perftracking/README.md

 # Performance Tracking

+:skull: *This product was shut down internally at the end of 2020.
+The repo is now archived.*

 The **Performance Tracking** module is a tool that lets you measure the performance of your iOS mobile application.
 It does this by adding measurement calls to app lifecycle, network requests and some standard UIKit class methods.

 ## How it works